Dumber Than a Box of Rocks

 And at noon Elijah mocked them, saying, “Cry aloud, for he is a god.
 Either he is musing, or he is relieving himself, or he is on a journey, or perhaps he is asleep and must be awakened.”1 Kings 18:27

 Perhaps your god is “relieving himself.”
 That’s rather harsh, but not as much as what happened after God exonerated Himself.
 Elijah killed the 450 prophets of Baal and the 400 prophets of Asherah.

 So my point for this post is not to be derisive, not to taunt wicked people, and certainly not to do any kind of physical harm to anyone.
-My point is that we should never cower in fear from wicked people.
-We should never question our beliefs when wicked people write wicked things about us or people like us.
+My point is that we should never cower in fear of evil people.
+We should never question our beliefs when wicked people write wicked things about people like us or us.
 And we certainly should never retreat from God’s call upon our lives when wicked people challenge us, confront us, or call us socially inappropriate names.
 We just need to remember that they’re spiritually dumber than a box of rocks. 😀

 You may like: You Must Hear This Man